 It was definitely a satisfying evening!
 Make sure not to miss out on the chance to see the city’s local side when you visit Bintan.
 The island is near Singapore, and is developed and marketed as a luxury resort destination so the area is definitely prepared for tourists and luxury stays.
 We are happy to still experience the local side of traveling in Bintan through their food!

 3. Do sports activities with Treasure Bay Bintan

-While the whole ride is supported by a guide, however you need to be very careful and at least trained to really operate an ATV because there were some advance trails that you had to pass by.
-We had 3 levels of trails and we had the most amazing time.
-Luckily, we had some time to spare before it rained hard.
-We weren’t able to resist a swim at the beautiful Crystal Lagoon.
-The water is just crystalline blue, such a beautiful sight to see.
+While the whole ride is supervised by a guide, you still need to be very careful and at least somewhat trained to operate an ATV because there were some advance trails that you will have to pass by.
+We had 3 levels of trails and had the most amazing time exploring them.
+Luckily, we had the opportunity to try those trails before it rained really hard.
+We weren’t able to resist a swim at the beautiful Crystal Lagoon, as well.
+The water is just crystalline blue, it was such a beautiful sight to see.

 4. Walk around Lake Lagoi